alexch/alexch.github.com/dolores/dogarea.md

 * <http://alexchaffee.com>
 * This document: <http://alexchaffee.com/dolores/dogarea.html>

+Come to the [next open workshop this Thursday](http://sfrpd.org/wp-dev/?p=3621) and let them know what *you* think.
+(Even if you disagree with me!)

 # Abstract

 The current Dolores Park plan has an off-leash area in the North-East corner of the park, **directly atop Hipster Hill**.
 This is arguably the worst possible place to have a dog area.
 Instead, we should put a dog area in the North-West corner, which would be safer, easier to maintain, and less likely to lead to conflicts.

-Come to the [next open workshop this Thursday]() and let them know what *you* think.
-(Even if you disagree!)

-(Note that there's also an official proposal for an official dog area in the South Field.
-I think that's a great proposal and I support it wholeheartedly.
-This document is just about dogs in the *NORTH* field.)
+(Note that there's also an official proposal for a dog area in the South Field.
+I think that's a great plan and I support it wholeheartedly.
+This document is just about dog areas in the *NORTH* field.)

 # Maps